Complete Guide to Tomas Hertl Rookie Cards

 Although it carries the Upper Deck Ice name, these acetate cards are found in special bonus packs from SPx boxes.
 This rare Tomas Hertl Ice Premieres rookie is limited to only 99.

 While the first batch of MVP was found in Upper Deck Series 1, this Tomas Hertl rookie card came in the second batch in Series 2.
 The MVP brand is a low-end option which explains why this card normally carries a budget price tag despite Series 2 only averaging one MVP rookie per box.
+Since MVP was not a stand-alone release in 2013-14, it is technically an insert.

 Upper Deck Trilogy was an early release this year, but Tomas Hertl was not included in the set.
 The Trilogy Update that features Hertl is found in SPx.
 Like the main version, there are three different cards with increased rarity.
 Each card features a specific image and design, in addition to various print runs.
 Rounding out the list, Level 1 is numbered to 149, Level 2 is numbered to 49, and Level 3 is numbered to 25.

 All of the early Tomas Hertl cards come from the Czech OFS brand and feature a relatively simple design.
 The available cards are mostly base offerings, but an autographed version was released in the 2011-12 product.
 There are also a few parallels offered for the 2012-13 cards.
+Limited supply makes these options more rare, but you can check out the available options on eBay here.

 - 2009-10 OFS National Team U17 Tomas Hertl #18